 The Shares (including the New Shares) are freely transferable, subject to any lock-up and standstill arrangements related to the Offering.
+One Share entitles the holder of such Share to one vote at the general meeting of shareholders.

 17.3.4 Preferential subscription rights